 “MASSACHUSETTS CASINOS ENDURE TOUGH ROAD” provides understanding for unmet expectations.
 Each Massachusetts casino has had numerous problems to overcome.
 Revenue stats revealed a downward trend.
-Nonetheless, all three have continued to evolve with its clientele.
+Nonetheless, all three have continued to evolve with their clientele.

 Massachusetts Casinos Have Listened and Changed